Sydney to Adelaide Outback Drive

 If a truck approaches while travelling the outback roads, it is polite (and sensible) to pull over onto the side of the road and wait for it to pass.
 The trucker will thank you for it and you’ll protect your windscreen from flying rocks.

-A bushwalkers paradise with endless valleys and mountains, stunning views, wildlife, sandstone cliffs, waterfalls, quaint mountain villages, gardens, the Jenolan Caves and plenty of campervan friendly places to stay.
-More details on the Blue Mountains.
+The Blue Mountains National Park is a bushwalkers paradise with endless valleys and mountains, stunning views, wildlife, sandstone cliffs, waterfalls, quaint mountain villages, gardens, the Jenolan Caves and plenty of campervan friendly places to stay.
+Read our full article on the Blue Mountains to get 12 highlights and the best place to camp, including free camping!

 OPTION: Stay for two nights.
 There's enough here to keep you exploring for days.